- National Geographic News: “Mars Has Cave Networks, New Photos Suggest”

 “Hydrothermal water and associated nutrient-containing compounds could be released periodically and sustain life.”

 It’s disappointing to read that space exploration seems to be increasingly focused on one thing: finding some outer-space connection to the supposed evolution of life on earth.
 Indeed, it seems that nearly all recent discoveries about the Red Planet are in some way centered on the possibility of Martian life.
-For the reality about such claims, see our Astronomy and Astrophysics Q&A, Alien Life / UFO Q&A, and Origin of Life Q&A.
+For the reality about such claims, see our topics pages on Astronomy , Alien Life, and Origin of Life.

 Remember, if you see a news story that might merit some attention, let us know about it!
 (Note: if the story originates from the Associated Press, FOX News, MSNBC, the New York Times, or another major national media outlet, we will most likely have already heard about it.)
 And thanks to all of our readers who have submitted great news tips to us.
 If you didn’t catch all the latest News to Know, why not take a look to see what you’ve missed?